 Discover the land of Dragons!

-- Cost: To be confirmed (depending upon the number of participants coming), but approximately £1,650 for 7 days/6 nights, all inclusive of costs on the islands (not inclusive of flights to/from Flores).
+- Cost: US$2,230 per person for 7 days / 6 nights, all inclusive of costs on Flores and the Komodo islands (not inclusive of flights to/from Flores)

 - Start Point: Jakarta International Airport, Indonesia.

 - End Point: Jakarta International Airport, Indonesia.

 - Dates: Sunday 06 January to Saturday 12 January 2019.

 We can also set up a bespoke Flores and Komodo Island trip for you at any point during the year.
 Late January, February and March have rainy weather.
 April and May are recommended.
 June, July and August are not recommended as these months are the Komodo Dragons’ mating season (this is the hardest time to see them, and also when the Komodo Islands are busiest).
 September, October, November, December and the first week of January are excellent times to visit (especially October and November).